An Emerging Artist Who Writes, Records, and Plays Her Own Brand of Alt-Rock and Indie Pop with Her Four Piece Touring Band

 Hot Picks for Beautiful Lonely, Radio Play, Club Dates in Europe

-Since then — sans booking agents, managers and a stretchable budget — Yasmineh has successfully booked six European club tours to Paris, Brussels, Amsterdam and London and shot four music videos, while also getting radio airplay abroad and in the U.S. Lufthansa Airlines discovered Sufi Line in 2008 and played tracks from it on their in-flight summer playlist
+Since then — sans booking agents, managers and a stretchable budget — Yasmineh has successfully booked nine European club tours to Paris, Brussels, Amsterdam, London, and more and shot many music videos, while also getting radio airplay abroad and in the U.S. Lufthansa Airlines discovered Sufi Line in 2008 and played tracks from it on their in-flight summer playlist.